New World Disorder (album)

 It features guest appearances from Sticky Fingaz, Christian Olde Wolbers, and Igor Cavalera.

 Commercial performance

-Commercially, New World Disorder has been considered a commercial disaster for the band.
+New World Disorder has been considered a commercial disaster for the band.
 The album charted at number 187 on the Billboard 200 chart.
 By January 2000, the album had sold 40,000 copies in the US, and by May 2002 had sold 51,408 copies in the US according to Nielsen Soundscan.
 In January 2000, Evan Seinfeld claimed that the album had sold 250,000 copies worldwide.

 Following the poor sales of the album, Biohazard left Mercury Records in late 1999.
 Since then, band has been hostile to questions about their record deal with Mercury; Evan Seinfeld said that Mercury had "slipped" with the album's promotion as the reason the band left the label.
-When asked about the record deal in 2018, Rob Echiverria said "no comment".
+When asked about the record deal in 2018, Echeverria said "no comment".